Understanding Our Pricing

 Dani Phillip’s work is conceived, produced, and circulated beyond fixed borders—geographic, economic, or conceptual.
 Pricing reflects this same philosophy: clear, principled, and intentionally detached from short‑term market volatility.

-Why Bitcoin
+Why Bitcoin is preferred

 Phillip’s life as a nomadic artist—moving between the Mediterranean, major European capitals, and global cultural centers—made traditional pricing impractical.
 Working light, often with a limited number of small canvases and a restrained palette, the studio was wherever time allowed: a coastal room, a temporary apartment, a few days between cities.